flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ## Games

-Overall, games are written in **65816 assembly** and when it comes to designing the cartridge, there are two ways of electrically connecting the address pins between the ROM and the CPU `r cite("games-bazzinotti")`:
+Overall, games are written in **65816 assembly** and when it comes to designing the cartridge, there are two ways of electrically connecting the address pins between the ROM and the CPU [@games-bazzinotti]:

 - **LoROM Model**: Data is available in 32 KB chunks with 128 banks to choose.
 - **HiROM Model**: Data is available in 64 KB chunks with 64 banks to choose.